-- The Office of Faculty Development also maintains a Canvas site that contains past webinar recordings and hand-outs, along with other teaching and learning resources, allowing faculty members to view them at their convenience and pace. - Online Instructor Certification: The certification process allows instructors to demonstrate appropriate levels of competency in developing and teaching online courses.
-After the development and successful review of the required coursework, the instructor receives a certificate of completion and is considered a certified online instructor. - Hybrid Instructor Certification: Hybrid Instructor Certification Training is designed to introduce you to the best practices in hybrid course design and teaching by providing faculty with the information and tools needed to be successful in this environment.
-Check the OFD programming schedule for available training dates. - New Faculty Orientation: Each August, the Provost's Office conducts an orientation for new faculty members.
-The orientation is for all new faculty, irrespective of rank, who have been at the university during the past twelve months.
+- The Office of Faculty Development maintains a Canvas site that contains past webinar recordings and hand-outs, along with other teaching and learning resources, allowing faculty members to view them at their convenience and pace. - Online Instructor Certification: The certification process allows instructors to demonstrate appropriate levels of competency in developing and teaching online courses.
+After the development and successful review of the required coursework, the instructor receives a certificate of completion and is considered a certified online instructor. - Hybrid Instructor Certification: Hybrid Instructor Certification Training is designed to introduce faculty members to the best practices in hybrid course design and teaching by providing faculty with the information and tools needed to be successful in this environment.
+Check the OFD programming schedule for available training dates. - New Faculty Orientation: Each August, the Office of Human Resources, in partnership with the Provost's Office conducts an orientation for newly hired faculty members.
+Additional orientation sessions are scheduled at other times if necessary.